sprisa/west/README.md

 64 bytes from 10.10.10.3: icmp_seq=2 ttl=64 time=79.014 ms
 ```

-Or we can turn off externally accessible ssh into our api server and just tunnel through west:
+We can turn off externally accessible ssh into our api server and just tunnel through west:

 ```sh
 ssh api.net.mycompany.dev